vijay810/foodies/README.md

 # foodies
--- I have created two files here one is index.html and another one is foodies
+-- I have created two files here one is index.html and another one is foodies.html